Shrewsbury Flaxmill Maltings

-Ditherington Flax Mill (promoted as the Shrewsbury Flaxmill Maltings), a flax mill located in Ditherington, a suburb of Shrewsbury, England, is the first iron-framed building in the world, and described as "the grandfather of skyscrapers", despite its five-storey height.
+Shrewsbury Flaxmill Maltings (previously the Ditherington Flax Mill), a flax mill located in Ditherington, a suburb of Shrewsbury, England, is the first iron-framed building in the world, and described as "the grandfather of skyscrapers".
+It is five-storeys tall.
 Its importance was officially recognised in the 1950s, resulting in it becoming a Grade I listed building.
 It is also locally known as the "Maltings" from its later use.
-The mill is in the hands of Historic England and is currently in use as a mixed-use workspace and exhibition following its official opening in 2022.
+The mill is owned by Historic England and is currently in use as a mixed-use workspace following its official opening in 2022.
+The complex has an exhibition managed by English Heritage.

 History

 The Flax Mill's architect was Charles Bage, who designed the mill using an iron-framed structure, inspired by the work of William Strutt.
 The columns and cross-beams were made by William Hazledine at his foundry in Shrewsbury.
 The construction of the mill ran from 1796 to 1797, at a cost (including equipment) of £17,000.
+Over 1,000 people worked at the mill on mechanical looms powered by steam boilers that burned coal.
+In 1860, records showed that a third of the work force was under 16, some as young as 10, including orphans who worked in exchange for food.

 The mill was built for John Marshall of Leeds, Thomas Benyon, and Benjamin Benyon.
 The architect, Bage, was also a partner in the venture.
 This partnership was dissolved in 1804, the mill being retained by John Marshall, who paid off his partners on the basis that it was worth £64,000.
 Castlefields Mill was built by the other partners nearby.
 These two flax mills provided the 'chief manufacture' of Shrewsbury (according to an 1851 directory).
 The mill closed in 1886, and was sold, together with a bleach yard at Hanwood, for £3,000.
 The building was then converted to a maltings (hence its more commonly used local name), and as a consequence many windows were bricked up.

 Its design effectively overcame much of the problem of fire damage from flammable atmosphere, due to the air containing many fibres, by using a fireproof combination of cast iron columns and cast iron beams, a system which later developed into the modern steel frame which made skyscrapers possible.